thesimonho/kanagawa-paper.nvim/README.md

 ## 🛠️ Configuration

+> [!NOTE]
+> Config options have changed between v1 and v2 of the color scheme.

 > [!IMPORTANT]
 > Set the configuration **BEFORE** loading the color scheme to ensure the settings are applied, otherwise defaults will be used.